Frequently Asked Questions

 + Are there toilets located on the track?

-Yes – there are numerous toilets located along the track – you will need your own toilet paper!
+Yes – there are numerous toilets located along the track.
+Please poo in the loo!!

 + Are there rubbish bins located on the track?

-NO – you must carry and dispose of your own rubbish outside of the National Park.
+NO – you must carry and dispose of your own rubbish including fruit peel outside of the National Park.